Pulsar Security Overview

 In Pulsar, a role is a string, like

-app1, which can represent a single client or multiple clients.
+app1, which can represent one or more clients.
 You can use roles to control permission for clients to produce or consume from certain topics, administer the configuration for tenants, and so on.

 Currently Pulsar supports the following authentication providers: